Cooking with Mamma C

 They're the best stuffed mushrooms I've ever had!

-(And if you love mushrooms, don't miss my family's Italian Sautéed Mushrooms with Tomatoes!)
+(And if you love mushrooms, don't miss my family's Italian Sautéed Mushrooms with Tomatoes or these steakhouse mushrooms and onions!)

 Recipe inspiration